Primo Levi: Early life

 Levi was born in 1919 in Turin, Italy, at Corso Re Umberto 75, into a liberal Jewish family.
-His father, Cesare, worked for the manufacturing firm Ganz and spent much of his time working abroad in Hungary, where Ganz was based.
+His father, Cesare Levi (1878–1942), worked for the manufacturing firm Ganz and spent much of his time working abroad in Hungary, where Ganz was based.
 Cesare was an avid reader and autodidact.
-Levi's mother, Ester, known to everyone as Rina, was well educated, having attended the Istituto Maria Letizia.
+Levi's mother, Esterina (Ester Luzzati Levi, 1895–1991), known to everyone as Rina, was well educated, having attended the Istituto Maria Letizia.
 She too was an avid reader, played the piano, and spoke fluent French.
 The marriage between Rina and Cesare had been arranged by Rina's father.
 On their wedding day, Rina's father, Cesare Luzzati, gave Rina the apartment at Corso Re Umberto, where Primo Levi lived for almost his entire life.

-In 1921 Anna Maria, Levi's sister, was born; he remained close to her all her life.
-In 1925 he entered the Felice Rignon primary school in Turin.
-A thin and delicate child, he was shy and considered himself ugly; he excelled academically.
+In 1921, Anna Maria, Levi's sister, was born, and he remained close to her all her life.
+In 1925, he entered the Felice Rignon primary school in Turin.
+A thin and delicate child, he was shy and considered himself ugly, but excelled academically.
 His school record includes long periods of absence during which he was tutored at home, at first by Emilia Glauda and then by Marisa Zini, daughter of philosopher Zino Zini.
-The children spent summers with their mother in the Waldensian valleys southwest of Turin, where Rina rented a farmhouse.
+The children spent summers with their mother in the Waldensian valleys south-west of Turin, where Rina rented a farmhouse.
 His father remained in the city, partly because of his dislike of the rural life, but also because of his infidelities.

-In September 1930 Levi entered the Massimo d'Azeglio Royal Gymnasium a year ahead of normal entrance requirements.
-In class he was the youngest, the shortest and the cleverest, as well as being the only Jew.
+In September 1930, Levi entered the Massimo d'Azeglio Royal Gymnasium a year ahead of normal entrance requirements.
+In class, he was the youngest, the shortest and the cleverest, as well as being the only Jew.
 Only two boys there bullied him for being Jewish, but their animosity was traumatic.
-In August 1932, following two years attendance also at the Talmud Torah school in Turin to pick up the elements of doctrine and culture, he sang in the local synagogue for his Bar Mitzvah.
+In August 1932, following two years attendance at the Talmud Torah school in Turin to pick up the elements of doctrine and culture, he sang in the local synagogue for his Bar Mitzvah.
 In 1933, as was expected of all young Italian schoolboys, he joined the Avanguardisti movement for young Fascists.
 He avoided rifle drill by joining the ski division, and spent every Saturday during the season on the slopes above Turin.
-As a young boy Levi was plagued by illness, particularly chest infections, but he was keen to participate in physical activity.
+As a young boy, Levi was plagued by illness, particularly chest infections, but he was keen to participate in physical activity.
 In his teens, Levi and a few friends would sneak into a disused sports stadium and conduct athletic competitions.